 6. Sof ha’olam smola

-This is what you say when a destination is in the middle of nowhere–the direction translation is “at the end of the world, turn left.”
+This is what you say when a destination is in the middle of nowhere–the direct translation is “at the end of the world, turn left.”

 Read the other 13 words over at Thought Catalog.